 A water park and a state park, Tomahawk Lake is set on 200 acres of parkland and has a variety of water slides and a water play area.
 There's a beach on a 20-acre lake, boat rentals for an added fee (pedal boats, swan boats, bumper boats, and kiddie canoes), a picnic area, sports fields, and miniature golf—it kind of feels like summer camp.
 In addition, there's an outdoor beer garden and old-fashioned country food concessions that sell homemade doughnuts, fresh popcorn, char-broiled hot dogs and hamburgers, and cotton candy.
 However, let's be clear: There's nothing flashy here.
 If you come expecting state-of-the-art facilities, you’ll be disappointed.
 The mini-golf course doesn't have windmills, the kiddie area is a roped off part of the lake with some plaster animals to climb, and there's a horseshoe pit.
 Need we say more?
 But if you're looking for simple country fun in a place where you don't have to deal with insane water park prices and crowds, this spot is for you.

 RELATED: Best Swimming Lakes Around New Jersey

 Quassy has something for everyone, complete with a gorgeous lake view.

 Open Memorial Day through Labor Day

-The Splash Away Bay water park at Quassy includes seven attractions catering to all ages.
-New in 2016 is the addition of Slide City a five-slide complex for the under-48-inches set.
-Admission prices include access to all the rides at the attached amusement park too.
-The beautiful lakeside location and view will make you leave all your city worries behind for the day.
+The Splash Away Bay water park at Quassy includes seven attractions catering to all ages including Slide City, a five-slide complex for the under-48-inches set, which opened in 2016.
+Admission prices include access to all the rides at the attached amusement park, too.
+The beautiful lakeside location and view make you leave all your city worries behind for the day.

-A previous version of this post was first published in June 2009.
-We regularly update and revise it.
+A previous version of this post was first published in June 2009, but it has since been updated and revised.